Broken (British TV series)

 Broken is a six-part British television drama series, created by Jimmy McGovern, that first broadcast on BBC One on 30 May 2017.
 The series focuses on Michael Kerrigan (Sean Bean), the priest of a Roman Catholic parish in a northern English city, who despite suffering from his own troubles stemming from a traumatic childhood, tries to guide several of his most vulnerable parishioners through the trials and tribulations of everyday life.

 The series was directed by Ashley Pearce and Noreen Kershaw; while Shaun Duggan, Colette Kane and Nick Leather all contributed to McGovern's scripts.
 The series was released on DVD on 10 July 2017.

-Bean won a BAFTA for Best Actor while Friel was nominated for Best Supporting Actress.
+Bean won a British Academy Television Award for Best Actor while Friel was nominated for Best Supporting Actress.